Regression Equation: Overview

 There are several types of regression equations.
-Some of the more common include exponential and linear Regression (to find out if the data fits a linear equation).
+Some of the more common include exponential and simple linear Regression (to fit the data to an exponential equation or an linear equation).
 In elementary statistics, the regression equation you are most likely to come across is the linear form.

 You can find several articles on this site for help with calculating linear regression equations (click the link):

-- Find a linear regression (by hand or Excel).
+- Find a linear regression equation (by hand or Excel).

 - How to Perform TI89 Regression.

 - TI83 Linear Regression.

 Downside of Regression Analysis